ppalucki/owca/README.rst

 - `Intel "Platform Resource Manager" plugin <https://github.com/intel/platform-resource-manager/tree/master/prm>`_ - machine learning based component for both anomaly detection and allocation.

-:warning: Note that, those components are run as ordinary python class, without any isolation and with process privileges so there is no built-in protection against malicious external components.
+:Warning: Note that, those components are run as ordinary python class, without any isolation and with process privileges so there is no built-in protection against malicious external components.
           For **security** reasons, **please use only built-in and officially supported components**.
-More about security `here <SECURITY.md>_`.
+More about security `here <SECURITY.md>`_.

 Workloads